-Poresia Golf Club Resort is the nearest Johor Bahru country club to Singapore.
+Poresia Golf Club Resort (also called Senibong Golf Club) is the nearest Johor Bahru country club to Singapore.
 The golf course is located 15 minutes from the Tuas checkpoint and is set on 1,700 acres of a greater golf resort complex.

 The environs of Poresia Golf Club Resort are lush and show the rich in the natural beauty of Malaysia.
 The design of the golf courses was planned by Pete Dye and suits both golf professionals and amateurs alike.
 Four interchangeable nine-hole loops – Hibiscus, Orchid, Sakura and Bougainvillea – make-up the 36 championship holes laid out in this former palm oil plantation.